MIG217/MIG217.github.io/content/post/2025-03-30-memory-reasoning-and-planning-of-language-agents.md

 TocOpen: false
 ---

 Language Agents have emerged as one of the most exciting research directions in AI over the past two years.
-This article explores three core components: **long-term memory via HippoRAG, reasoning capabilities with Grokked Transformers, and world modeling through WebDreamer**—all essential for building effective language-driven AI systems.
+This article explores three core components: **long-term memory via HippoRAG, reasoning capabilities with Grokked Transformers, and world modeling through WebDreamer**.

 ## Why Agents Again?